 |Crashes QGIS or corrupts data:||No||Copied to github as #:||21384|

 I'm using QGIS with a Panasonic Toughpad FZ-M1 with inbuilt dedicated GPS.
 I can connect okay to the GPS using View --> Panels --> GPS information.
 Satellites and signal strength show up, but no GPS information shows up (i.e. no positional data or any other attributes) in the GPS information window, no cursor shows on the map, and no scrolling.
 The GPS reports positional data okay when connected to GPS Viewer tool, so the problem appears to be specific to QGIS and the Panasonic Toughpad.
 I have tried the solutions listed here (http://gis.stackexchange.com/questions/116583/using-the-live-tracking-with-internal-gps) but they do not work for me.

-#1 Updated by Steven Mizuno over 5 years ago
+#1 Updated by Steven Mizuno about 6 years ago

 What NMEA sentences are reported by the GPS?
 One way to see is to enable Log file in GPS Information and connect for a short while, then examine the log file.